Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Introduction

-We put forth two heat engines using Hamiltonian anyons.
+We here investigate two heat engines utilizing the unique advantages of Hamiltonian anyons.
 In the first, a Stirling cycle, the system is actively driven between fermionic and bosonic statistics, achieving Carnot efficiency in the limit of quasistatic and isothermal driving.
-In the second, an Otto cycle, we rapidly vary the frequency of the confining potential, with the system transitioning passively between fermionic and bosonic regimes during heating and cooling.
-We find that both the efficiency and power of the cycle is substantially enhanced as compared to a purely fermionic or bosonic medium.
+In the second, an Otto cycle, we vary the frequency of the confining potential as a rapid quench, with the system transitioning passively between fermionic and bosonic regimes during heating and cooling.
+We find that the power of the cycle is substantially enhanced as compared to a purely fermionic or bosonic medium.

 The paper is organized as follows.
 Section~\ref{sec:II} introduces the requisite mathematical background for the treatment of exchange symmetry in quantum mechanical systems.
 Section~\ref{sec:thermodynamics} introduces a model Hamiltonian and analyzes the equilibrium thermal properties of a multi-particle system before characterizing the fermion-boson phase transition.
 Based on this, two heat engines are proposed in Section~\ref{sec:engines}.
 In Section~\ref{sec:simulation} we consider the simulation of Hamiltonian anyons in digital quantum computers.
 We summarize and conclude in Section~\ref{sec:conclusions}.